Marcos-A/teaching-stats/README.md

 #### 1. Download the project to your /var/www folder.

 #### 2. Set up your database connection:
 1. Make sure you have a database created with PostgreSQL featuring 3 different schemas: "master", "public" and "reports".
+Assign the proper database management privileges to a user of your choice.
 2. At /home/settings.py set up your PostgreSQL database connection configuration:

 ```